Emmacharleswilson/Pub-Quiz/README.md

 **title underline**
 On mobile and desktop there was a small line between Pub and Quiz in my heading.
 I resolved this by setting the text-decoration to none in my CSS.

+**gif styling on tablet**
+On tablet view, sometimes the gif on the home page gets pushed to the side and isn't centrally aligned.
+This is an ongoing issue which I hope to resolve in the future.

 ### Validation: HTML, CSS and JavaScript
 Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code, initially there were errors as you can see below: